finbourne/lusid-sdk-csharp-preview/sdk/docs/ComplianceApi.md

             var apiInstance = new ComplianceApi(config);
             var effectiveAt = effectiveAt_example;  // DateTimeOrCutLabel | The effective datetime or cut label at which to retrieve the rule definitions.
 Defaults to the current LUSID  system datetime if not specified. (optional) var asAt = 2013-10-20T19:20:30+01:00;  // DateTimeOffset? | The asAt datetime at which to retrieve the rule definitions.
-Defaults to returning the latest version if not  specified. (optional) var limit = 56;  // int? | When paginating, limit the results to this number.
-Defaults to 100 if not specified. (optional) var filter = filter_example;  // string | Expression to filter the results. (optional) var page = page_example;  // string | The pagination token to use to continue listing entities; this value is returned from the previous call.
-If  a pagination token is provided, the filter, effectiveAt and asAt fields must not have changed since the  original request. (optional)
+Defaults to returning the latest version if not  specified. (optional) var page = page_example;  // string | The pagination token to use to continue listing entities; this value is returned from the previous call.
+If  a pagination token is provided, the filter, effectiveAt and asAt fields must not have changed since the  original request. (optional) var limit = 56;  // int? | When paginating, limit the results to this number.
+Defaults to 100 if not specified. (optional) var filter = filter_example;  // string | Expression to filter the results. (optional)

             try
             {
                 // [EXPERIMENTAL] ListComplianceRules: List compliance rules, with optional filtering.
-                ResourceListOfComplianceRule result = apiInstance.ListComplianceRules(effectiveAt, asAt, limit, filter, page);
+                ResourceListOfComplianceRule result = apiInstance.ListComplianceRules(effectiveAt, asAt, page, limit, filter);
                 Debug.WriteLine(result);
             }
             catch (ApiException  e)